Global Recession Fraud 2023: How Economic Downturns Impact Crime & What to Do About It

-Since then, the financial world has moved towards digitization.
-Today many businesses handle correspondence and transactions primarily online, increasing their reach but also increasing their vulnerability to online crime during times of volatility.
+Since then, the financial world has been heavily pressured to adopt digitization.
+Today many businesses handle correspondence and transactions primarily online, increasing their reach, but also presenting a larger digital attack surface for online fraudsters.

-How Has Recession Impacted Fraud in the US?
+How Has the Recession Impacted Fraud in the US?

 Any alteration in the financial dynamics of a country provides opportunities for fraudsters to infiltrate businesses.